 Undergraduate Activity Fee: Activity fee funds are used by the Student Government associations to support various activities.
-For Undergraduates, the fee is $53.00 per semester if you are registered for 6 or more credit hours.
+For Undergraduates, the fee is $53.00 per Fall and Spring terms only if you are registered for 6 or more credit hours.
 This fee will only be assessed for credit hours taken on the University of Maine campus.

-Graduate Activity Fee: Graduate activity fee funds are used by the Graduate Student Government (GSG) to support its operations, including advocacy on behalf of all University of Maine graduate students, the Graduate Student Academic Exposition (GradExpo), and the individual grants program, which provides up to $850.00 per graduate student per semester to support academic and professional development.
-The activity fee is $40.00 per semester for all graduate students.
+Graduate Activity Fee: Graduate activity fee funds are used by the Graduate Student Government (GSG) to support its operations, including advocacy on behalf of all University of Maine graduate students, the Graduate Student Academic Exposition (GradExpo), and the individual grants program, which provides up to $850.00 per graduate student per Fall and Spring terms only to support academic and professional development.
+The activity fee is $40.00 per Fall and Spring terms only for all graduate students.

 Communications Fee: The communications fee provides support to the student newspaper (The Maine Campus), the student radio station (WMEB), and ASAP (a student-operated New Media research and development organization).
-The fee is $15.00 per semester.
+The fee is $15.00 per Fall and Spring terms only.
 This fee will only be assessed for 6 or more credit hours taken on the University of Maine campus.

 Unified Fee: The Unified fee is used to cover fixed costs of providing educational services that may not be directly related to the number of credit hours for which a student is enrolled.
 This fee supports activities such as student services, the operation of facilities such as student centers, and student-utilized, instruction-related technologies.